syadegari/rl_projects/p1_Navigation/readme_project.md

 - A new configuration is created file if any parameter, except `-c/--config-file`, is provided via command line.
 The name of the new configuration becomes `config_<experiment_name>.yaml`, where `experiment_name` is one of the parameters that is provided via either `config.yaml` or the command line.

 There are a couple of specific parameters that deserve more explanation:
-- `--generate-config`: This parameter can be used to generate new configuration files from an already existing configuration file, without running the training.
+- `--generate-config`: Boolean parameter that can be used to generate new configuration files from an already existing configuration file, without running the training.
 It is useful for generating various configuration files for parametric studies.
 - `--stop-at-threshold`: This is a boolean parameters that determines if the training should continue after reaching the desired threshold score.
 If not provided via the command line, or set to `false` in the configuration file, the training runs until the last specified episode.
 - `--model` and `--agent`: Control the type of model and agent that is used by DQN-Algorithm.
 For these parameters, only the values inside the curly brackets can be specified.
 - `-c/--config-file` is the only parameter that cannot be specified inside the configuration file.